paulcretu/RGB-Matrix-Host/README.md

 RGB-Matrix-Host
 ===============

-Python library for communicating with RGB-Matrix-Arduino through serial from a computer
+Python library for communicating with RGB-Matrix-Arduino through serial from a computer.

+Still a work in progress.